urbanmagpie/learning-log/README.md

 This repository tracks my daily progress as I learn Python and related tech skills.

 ## 📅 – July 14, 2025

-Today’s accomplishments:
+Today’s Accomplishments:

--Reviewed and practiced Python assertion statements to handle errors and input validation.
+- Reviewed and practiced Python assertion statements.
--Explored the purpose of assertions and where programmers typically use them in code.
+- Explored where programmers typically use assertions.
--Clarified concepts around functions (def), built-in functions like print(), and how to write your own functions.
+- Clarified how to define functions and the difference from built-in functions like print().
--Learned how to split long strings over multiple lines in Python for readability.
+- Practiced splitting long strings over multiple lines.
--Practiced working with f-strings for formatting output dynamically with variables.
--Created a small interactive text adventure game in Python featuring a cat named Freak:
--Used multi-line print() statements to tell a story.
--Collected user input with input() and converted it to lowercase for easier comparisons.
+- Used f-strings to make printouts more dynamic.
+- Wrote my first interactive story-based game in Python:
+    - Used input() to interact with the player.
--Implemented a while True loop to validate user choices and keep prompting until valid input is given.
+    - Added loops to keep asking until valid input.
--Added conditional branching (if, elif, else) to handle different player decisions.
+    - Used conditionals (if/elif/else) to make choices meaningful.
--Added a simple math riddle as a mini-game mechanic.
+    - Added simple math as a riddle to make the game more interactive.
--Personalized responses using f-strings with the player’s name.
+    - Personalized the game using the player’s name.
--Practiced handling unexpected user input gracefully.
--Learned the basics of GitHub file structure and how to write a README.md to describe projects.
+- Practiced writing a clean README.md for my GitHub project.
+- Learned where to put project descriptions in GitHub.

+Next Steps:

+- Keep practicing more advanced Python topics while reviewing older material.
+- Upload projects to GitHub to track my progress.
+- Write more fun mini-games to reinforce my learning.
+- Stay consistent and have fun coding!

 Personal reflections: